hodsong/25_3/README.md

 Baseline Model : Random Forest Regressor
 Baseline Notebook : https://github.com/hodsong/25_3/blob/main/25-3%20Baseline%20Model.ipynb

-This baseline model will be changed, further reviewed and optimised in an attempt to improve on performance.

 Model Card : https://github.com/hodsong/25_3/blob/main/model_card.md

 ## HYPERPARAMETER OPTIMSATION
 Description of which hyperparameters you have and how you chose to optimise them.

-Additional information is included in the respective notebooks.
+Additional information is included in the respective notebook.

 Baseline Python Notebook : max_depth, max_features, min_samples_leaf, min_samples_split, n_estimators, random_state

-Optimised Python Notebook :

 ## RESULTS
 A summary of your results and what you can learn from your model.

-Additional information is included in the respective notebooks.
+Additional information is included in the respective notebook.

 Baseline Python Notebook : The most effective model in making predictions is the Random Forest Regressor Model optimised with hyperparameters
 {'criterion': 'absolute_error', 'max_depth': None, 'max_features': None, 'min_samples_leaf': 2, 'min_samples_split': 5, 'n_estimators': 10, 'random_state': 42}

-Optimised Python Notebook :

 You can include images of plots using the code below:
 ![Screenshot](image.png)